Aswin123445/Fitfy/README.md

-"My project on flutter to make a fitness application"
+this is flutter project that i used to understand the concept of statemanagement tool flutter